catplotlib/CVNotes/content/post/5.Manipulation/index.md

 ```
 ![Cropped Image](cr.png)
 ## Rotating
 Rotating an image involves changing the orientation of an image by a certain angle.
-In OpenCV, you can use the getRotationMatrix2D() function to get a rotation matrix, and then use warpAffine() to apply this matrix.
+In OpenCV, we can use the getRotationMatrix2D() function to get a rotation matrix, and then use warpAffine() to apply this matrix.

 ```python
 # Get the rotation matrix